-- This proposal does not require any further assessment relevant to Aboriginal sites or objects protected under the NPW Act. - Should Aboriginal objects be discovered during development works, all works in that area should cease and the proponent should contact Heritage NSW or a qualified archaeologist to seek some determination of the discovery and how to proceed. - In the unlikely event that skeletal remains be discovered during earthworks, all works should cease and protocols consistent with Requirement 25 in the Code of Practice for Archaeological Investigation of Aboriginal Objects in New South Wales (2010) be implemented.
+- This proposal does not require any further assessment relevant to Aboriginal sites or objects protected under the NPW Act. - The proponent is aware that should Aboriginal objects be discovered during development works, all works in that area should cease and the proponent should contact Heritage NSW or a qualified archaeologist to seek some determination of the discovery and how to proceed. - In the unlikely event that skeletal remains be discovered during earthworks, all works should cease and protocols consistent with Requirement 25 in the Code of Practice for Archaeological Investigation of Aboriginal Objects in New South Wales (2010) be implemented.